microsoft/Azure-Analytics-and-AI-Engagement/build24/Readme-Shell.md

 ![Databricks.](mediaNew/ragbottable1.png)

-6. From the left hand-side pane, select **silver_customerchurn_data** table.
+5. From the left hand-side pane, select **silver_customerchurn_data** table.

 ![Databricks.](mediaNew/ragbottable3.png)

-7. Select the dropdown on **Create**.
+6. Select the dropdown on **Create**.

-8. Click on **Query**.
+7. Click on **Query**.

 ![Databricks.](mediaNew/task-2.3new.png)

-9. Select the **Assistant** tab.
+8. Select the **Assistant** tab.

-10. Click on the query area and type ```Retrive the average total amount of transactions for each store contract.
+9. Click on the query area and type ```Retrive the average total amount of transactions for each store contract.
 Additionally, calculate the average total amount for customers who have churned and for those who have not churned.
 Ensure all average values are rounded to the nearest whole number.``` then click on send button.

 ![Databricks.](mediaNew/task-2.4new.png)

 By simply using a natural language query, and leveraging the AI generated table and field descriptions mentioned earlier, Azure Databricks generates an equivalet SQL query.
 No need to be skilled in SQL queries and so business friendly right?

-11. Click on the **Arrow** to replace the current code.
+10. Click on the **Arrow** to replace the current code.

 ![Databricks.](mediaNew/task-2.4.1new.png)

-12. Click on **Run**.
+11. Click on **Run**.

-13. Check the output.
+12. Check the output.

 ![Databricks.](mediaNew/task-2.5new.png)

 Users also have the capability to fix errors in queries with the AI assistant.
 Let us intentionally introduce an error by misspelling a table name and see the AI's response.

-14. In the query, click on **churnstatus** to misspell it.
+13. In the query, click on **churnstatus** to misspell it.

-15. Click on **Run** to see the error.
+14. Click on **Run** to see the error.

-16. Click on **Diagnose error** to fix the query issue.
+15. Click on **Diagnose error** to fix the query issue.
 And see how easily the error is fixed!
 It is like have a virtual assistant available 24 hours!

 ![Databricks.](mediaNew/task-2.6new.png)

-17. Click on the **Arrow** to replace the current code.
+16. Click on the **Arrow** to replace the current code.

 ![Databricks.](mediaNew/task-2.4.1new.png)

 Data discovery is also made simple within Azure Databricks.
 Users can simply search for table names or the information they are looking for in the global search and all the relevant items are returned, again leveraging the table and field descriptions created by AI and data intelligence mentioned earlier.

-18. Click on **Search*.
+17. Click on **Search*.

-19. Click on **Open search in a full page**.
+18. Click on **Open search in a full page**.

 ![Databricks.](mediaNew/task-2.7new.png)

-20. Click to search for **campaigns** and click on show all results.
+19. Click to search for **campaigns** and click on show all results.
 Now, the next big challenge for Contoso was to get visibility of their Market Sentiment KPI.
 Remember, the Market Sentiment before the acquisition was at an all time low.
 News articles and analyst reviews were being continuously published.
 All this unstructured data had to be efficiently assimilated so that the Market Sentiment could be tracked.
 That brings us to the next task.
 Let us see!

 ---

-### Task 2.3 (OPTIONAL)Deploy LLM Chatbots With the Data Intelligence Platform
+### Task 2.3 Deploy LLM Chatbots With the Data Intelligence Platform

 Contoso also wanted to improve their efficientcy with analyzing hundreds of documents about their big merger and their company policies.
 Azure Databricks provides just the solution with its Delta Lake architecture supporting unstructured data, like PDF documents, with Lang chain models leveraging Databricks Foundation Model for creating custom chatbots.
 Let's see how this was done.